idelrich/MeteorSwift/README.md

 ### EJSONDate

-Includes methods to retrieve the date and ms value of the EJSON encoded date as well as an initializer that takes a Swift Date() value.
+Includes functions to retrieve the date and ms value of the EJSON encoded date as well as an initializer that takes a Swift Date() value.

 ### EJSONData

-Includes methods to retrieve the encoded data as a Swift Data() value.
+Includes functions to retrieve the encoded data as a Swift Data() value.

 ## MongoCollection

-MongoCollection  provides a bridge between the MeteorClient and the Collections of data it manages.
-The MongoCollection provides collection-level "insert", "update", "remove" methods as well as "find" and "findOne" equivalents.
+MongoCollection struct provides a bridge between the MeteorClient and the Collections of data it manages.
+The MongoCollection provides collection-level "insert", "update", "remove" functions as well as "find" and "findOne" equivalents.
 It also provides a way to register a "watcher" that will call you if specific objects in a collection are changed.

 MongoCollection employs generics to infer the expected type of the object in the collection.
 If the type conforms to the CollectionDecoder protocol [(see above)](#collection-decoder), it is automatically registered with MeteorClient.